-The Organization received special benefit assessments under a contract with the City and County of San Francisco, which represents approximately 70% of the Organization's total revenue.
+The Organization received special benefit assessments under a contract with the City and County of San Francisco, which represents approximately 55% of the Organization's total revenue.
+In addition, the Organization received government grants from the City and County of San Francisco which represent 45% of revenue.